pipobscure/pipobscure/_posts/2014-01-07-atheist-are-too-smart-to-get-caught-killing.markdown

 date: 2014-01-07 21:51:47 Z
 tags: []
 ---
-# Atheist are too smart to get caught killing

 According to a [speech by Phil Zimmerman](http://ffrf.org/publications/freethought-today/item/13467-the-goodness-of-godlessness)

 > \[Atheists\] are better educated and maybe even a little bit smarter.